Blink-182: Mainstream breakthrough and continued success (1999–2004)

-The band regrouped in 2003 to record its fifth studio album, infusing experimentalist elements into its usual pop punk sound, inspired by lifestyle changes (the band members all became fathers before the album was released) and side projects.
-Blink-182 was released in November 2003 through Geffen Records, which absorbed sister label MCA earlier that year.
-The worldwide touring schedule, which saw the band travel to Japan and Australia, also found the three performing for troops stationed in the Persian Gulf during the first year of the Iraq War.
-Critics generally complimented the new, more "mature" direction taken for the album and its lead singles "Feeling This" and "I Miss You" charted high, with the latter becoming the group's second number one hit on the Billboard Modern Rock Tracks chart.
-Fans, however, were split by the new direction, and tensions within the band—stemming from the grueling schedule and DeLonge's desire to spend more time with his family—started to become evident.
+The band regrouped in 2003 to record a fifth studio album.
+Inspired by lifestyle changes—all three band members became fathers before the album was released—the band infused experimental elements into its usual pop-punk sound.
+Its front cover emblazoned with a new "smiley face" logo for the band, the new untitled album——was released in November 2003 through Geffen Records, which absorbed sister label MCA earlier that year.
+Critics generally complimented the new, more emo direction taken for the album, and lead singles "Feeling This" and "I Miss You" were well received.
+The global touring schedule, which saw the band travel to Japan and Australia, also found the three performing for troops stationed in the Persian Gulf during the first year of the Iraq War.
+The band came to regard this period as a "huge turning point" in their career, marking a change in the way they write and record music, as well as view themselves.
+As the aughts wore on however, unresolved tensions within the trio—stemming from the gruelling schedule, Box Car Racer, and DeLonge's desire to spend more time with his family—became evident.